 There are times when you only want to run a certain number of iterations of your script.
 For example, you may have a requirement like “the system must process 1000 shipments within a 10 minute period”.

 In these cases, Loadster can limit the total number of iterations.
-This limit is the cumulative limit across all virtual users in the group.
+This limit is the cumulative limit across all bots in the group.

-Once the group has reached this number of iterations, virtual users will begin to exit, even if there is time remaining in your test.
-If the number of virtual users in your group exceeds the number of total iterations, some virtual users may not even start.
+Once the group has reached this number of iterations, bots will begin to exit, even if there is time remaining in your test.
+If the number of bots in your group exceeds the number of total iterations, some bots may not even start.

-Normally, virtual users use all the network bandwidth available to them.
+Normally, bots use all the network bandwidth available to them.
 If you want to simulate the impact of slower connections, you can configure the group to throttle bandwidth.